ebeshero/digitalStorytelling/schedule_2017.md

      * [Suggested apps for "meme generation"](https://dailytekk.com/the-6-best-meme-generators-and-apps-of-2015/) (a layering of memorable text over image)

-      * Look into the Pitt's [Software for Students](http://technology.pitt.edu/category/software-for-students) and see if you can afford the discounted Adobe Creative Suite so you can experiment with Photoshop.
+      * Check Pitt's [Software for Students](http://technology.pitt.edu/category/software-for-students) and see if you can afford the discounted Adobe Creative Suite.

  * Create something with a voice clip.
-(Use Adobe Voice?
-Or some other tool.)
+Use Adobe Voice?
+Or some other tool.